-NEW POLICY UPDATE (11/9/2016) The research travel funding is only available for presentations of work accomplished through the Research Immersion.
-Therefore, it is not available to 1st & 2nd year students, or to students that do not complete the Research Immersion.
-Vanderbilt Medical Scholars are eligible for funds made available through the Med Scholar program and should continue with this process.
+The research travel funding is only available for presentations of work accomplished through Research Immersion.
+Therefore, it is not available to 1st & 2nd year students or to students who do not complete the Research Immersion.
+Vanderbilt Medical Scholars are eligible for funding through that program and should continue with the process outlined on this page.

 Prior to travel

 CONGRATULATIONS!
 Once you have been accepted to present at a conference or meeting, please follow these steps to book and be reimbursed for your travel.

 1 – Before submitting a request for funding from the Office of Medical Student Research, the student should approach his or her mentor, and/or the department under which the student is working to seek sources of funding to cover expenses that may exceed the amount approved by OMSR.
 (Note: you should have already sought your mentor’s approval to present your research as they are likely an author on your project).

 2 – Ensure proper arrangements are made with each of your course directors regarding missed classroom or clinical responsibilities.

 3 – Complete and Save the Student Travel Preliminary Budget.
 This worksheet will be submitted with the request form.